jsdotlua/jest-lua/docs/docs/SetupAndTeardown.md

 ```

 ## Order of Execution
-Jest Roblox executes all describe handlers in a test file _before_ it executes any of the actual tests.
+Jest Lua executes all describe handlers in a test file _before_ it executes any of the actual tests.
 This is another reason to do setup and teardown inside `before*` and `after*` handlers rather than inside the `describe` blocks.
-Once the `describe` blocks are complete, by default Jest Roblox runs all the tests serially in the order they were encountered in the collection phase, waiting for each to finish and be tidied up before moving on.
+Once the `describe` blocks are complete, by default Jest Lua runs all the tests serially in the order they were encountered in the collection phase, waiting for each to finish and be tidied up before moving on.

 ```lua
 describe('describe outer', function()